Southern California’s best-kept secret! Enjoy the incredible scenery in Los Padres National Forest.

 Rider check-in will be Friday night from 8pm to 8:30pm and Saturday morning from 6am-7:30am

 This is not a race, but it is a timed event.
-You must attach your timing chip to your stem (click here to see how), wear your bib number on your back, and you ride under the start/finish arch when you start and when you finish.
+Your number plate must hang from your handbags, facing forward, without touching your frame.
+Be sure ride under the start/finish arch when you start and when you finish.
 If you don’t attach your chip correctly, or do not pass under the start/finish, you will be listed as DNF in the results.
 Please don’t email us after the event to change your results if you failed to follow these rules.

 Century riders may start between 7am and 8am.
 Please choose your start time based on your expected finishing time.
 If you leave too early, you won’t receive a start time, as our timing equipment will not be activated before 7am.The finish line opens at 12:45pm – so plan accordingly.
 Here are the guidelines: